Huskers scorch Jayhawks with aerial attack

 Berringer completed 13 of 18 passes for 267 yards with no interceptions and two TDs.
 The yardage mark was the seventh-best in Husker history and 30 yards behind Dave Humm’s school-record 297.

-Lawrence Phillips rushed for more than 100 yards for the 10th straight game, carrying 21 times for 153 yards and two TDs.
+Lawrence Phillips rushed for more than 100 yards for the 10th straight game, carrying 21 times for 153 yards.
 In the third quarter alone, Phillips rushed 10 times for 118 yards and broke Bobby Reynolds’ sophomore school rushing record of 1,342.

 Kansas totaled 270 yards, including 141 rushing and 129 passing, but KU quarterbacks completed just 8 of 23 passes.